MementoMori15x6/15x6-sim/case_studies/terra-luna_2019-2022/manuscript/Terra-Luna_Collapse_Trajectory_2019-2022.md

 **Version 3.1**

 ---

-### Abstract

-The Board diagnostic framework was applied to the Terra-Luna ecosystem across four stages from 2019 to 2022.
-Using the 35-metric compass and MC-aligned proxy (v3.1), the analysis reveals a clear thermodynamic trajectory: latent fragility in Stage 1, suppression illusion in Stage 2, decisive hinge cross in Stage 3, and terminal sinkhole in Stage 4.
-The Board identified the collapse trajectory by late 2020 and the irreversible hinge cross in early 2021 — approximately one year before the public May–June 2022 depeg and death spiral.
-An unexpected finding was Ethereum Stage 3 (2018–2021), which showed significant structural pressure pushing near the 45.5% hinge yet remained functionally stable through ongoing corrections and adaptation.
-This case demonstrates the Board’s ability to detect hidden fragility and map collapse as a trajectory rather than a discrete event.

----

 ### 1. Introduction

-“The board is a structured way to make complex systems legible, so their stability can be judged before failure becomes obvious.”
-— Mori

-All complex systems accumulate blind spots.
-Markets, institutions, technologies, and social movements grow through replication — attracting participants, capital, or belief — and the larger they become, the harder it is to see their internal weaknesses.

-The question is not whether blind spots exist.
-They always do.
-The question is whether a system can detect and correct them before fracture.
+This case study applies the Board — a structural diagnostic framework for replicating systems — to the Terra-Luna ecosystem from 2019 to 2022.

-The Board is an attempt to make that question measurable.
-It does this by forcing a structured evaluation across a fixed set of 35 metrics that reflect two essential pressures: how value flows through the system, and how effectively the system detects and suppresses exploitation of those flows.
+What the Board does: it uses a fixed set of 35 structural metrics to create a detailed diagnostic portrait of a replicating system at a given point in time.
+These metrics capture two core pressures — how value and resources flow through the system, and how effectively the system detects and suppresses exploitation of those flows — allowing us to map its position in phase space and assess its proximity to the fracture hinge.

-The goal is not prediction in the usual sense.
-The goal is clarity.

-To test whether the Board had any practical signal, it was applied to a known historical collapse: the Terra/Luna ecosystem between 2019 and 2022.
-Using only information available at each stage, the system was scored across four defined periods.
-The intention was modest — to observe whether the Board’s outputs would reflect the system’s increasing fragility over time.
+The Terra-Luna results show a clear trajectory: early latent fragility in 2019, a period of suppression illusion in 2020, a decisive crossing of a fracture hinge in 2021, and full entry into collapse by 2022.
+The framework detected the irreversible turn approximately one year before the public depeg and death spiral in May–June 2022.

-An unexpected insight also emerged during calibration when the same framework was applied to Ethereum’s late pre-Merge phase (2018–2021).
+The same framework was applied to our baseline comparison, Bitcoin and Ethereum.

+Ethereum’s late pre-Merge phase proved difficult to classify as fully stable.
 Despite strong growth and adoption, the Board repeatedly placed it closer to structural tension than expected.
-This does not imply imminent failure, but suggests that a system can carry significant internal pressure while still surviving through adaptation.
+What it suggests is something more subtle: a system carrying significant internal pressure while still surviving through adaptation.
+Resilience may not come from the absence of stress, but from a system’s capacity to evolve under it.

-The Terra-Luna case was the first real test of the Board.
-This short study presents the results.
+This observation was not the original goal of the experiment, but it highlights why structured measurement can be useful.

+In the case of Terra-Luna, it illustrates that collapse is not a sudden event, but a measurable thermodynamic trajectory that can be tracked in advance, and potentially avoided.

 Memento mori.

 ---

 ### 2. The Board Framework